 Maureen is smiling.
-Her hair is pulled up into a half bun and she has a nose ring.
+Her hair is pulled up into a high ponytail.

 Maureen Burns